Programs and Services

 The Multicultural Services offers several presentations and trainings available to the KU community.
 Please contact Angelica Mishra, Office Manager of Multicultural Services, at mishra@kutztown.edu if you are interested in bringing a campus group, department, or class to the Multicultural Center.
 Availability is based on staff schedules and may be limited at times.

-Presenter: Graduate Assistant for Promotion, Collaboration, & Cultural Exchange
+Presenter: Graduate Assistant for Promotion, Mentorship, & Cultural Exchange

 Length of Presentation: 50 minutes (interactive)